brunohmg89/Random-English/Class/exercises/lesson3.md

 He sings a lullaby song to our doughter.

 6. I swim in the pool every day. (**He**) <p>
+He Swims in the pool every day.

 7. I run a marathon. (**She**) <p>
+She runnies a marathon.

 8. We sleep late. (**He**) <p>
+He sleeps late.